XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T001-SBS.md

 You have already run the separate steps from the steps a number of times.
 The fact you can do this over and over again, is called idempotency.
 If you have not run all the lines in the `deploy-infrastructure.ps1` file, run it now.

-1. In your terminal window of the Codespace, open a PowerShell terminal by typing `pwsh` and run the `az login` command to login to your azure subscription
+1. In your terminal window of the Codespace, Powershell has been opened (if not: type `pwsh`).
+Then run the `az login` command to login to your azure subscription

    ```powershell
    az login
    az account set --subscription <your subscription guid>
    ```

-2. After logging in, run the `deploy-infrastructure.ps1` file.
+1. After logging in, run the `deploy-infrastructure.ps1` file.

    ```powershell
       pushd infrastructure